 For the Board on Academic Honesty, the secretary handles logistical questions pertaining to hearing dates, records, and appointments to review case files.
 The secretary can also answer general questions about the hearing process.
-The chair makes policy rulings on the adjudication of specific cases, and can be contacted via the academic honesty concern report form.
+The chair makes policy rulings on the adjudication of specific cases, and can be contacted via the contact page or the academic honesty concern report form.

 Structurally separate from the board, the academic honesty liaison offers confidential counseling about the academic honesty process.
 The liaison can also help with drafting statements for board hearings, address general questions about the hearing process, and make referrals to other resources as needed.

 For a complete list of contacts, see the contact us page.

 Test your self-knowledge of the AS&E Academic Honesty Policy with these two quizzes.
 The first quiz covers the policy, while the second quiz gives examples of possible scenarios you might encounter as a student.

 The academic support services listed below can help both students who are concerned that academic challenges could lead to an academic honesty violation, as well as students who’ve committed a violation that may have been avoided with more academic help.

 In addition to the services below your instructors and teaching assistants are great resources for academic support.
 Some departments, majors, centers, and offices also offer resources.